pingcap/tidb/docs/design/2019-11-14-tidb-builtin-diagnostics.md

 ```

-#### Fullchain Log System Table
+#### Full-chain log system table

-The current log search needs to log in to multiple machines for retrieval, and there is no easy way to sort the retrieval results of multiple machines according to time.
-This proposal creates a new `tidb_cluster_log` system table to provide full-link logs, simplifying the way to troubleshoot problems through logs and improving efficiency.
-This is achieved by pushing the log-filtered predicates down to the nodes through the `search_log` interface of the gRPC Diagnosis Service and eventually merging them by time.
+To search in the current log, users need to log in to multiple machines for retrieval respectively, and there is no easy way to sort the retrieval results of multiple machines by time.
+This proposal creates a new `tidb_cluster_log` system table to provide full-link logs, thereby simplifying the way to troubleshoot problems through logs and improving efficiency.
+This is achieved by pushing the log-filtering predicates down to the nodes through the `search_log` interface of the gRPC Diagnosis Service.
+The filtered logs will be eventually merged by time.

-The following example is the expected result after implementing this proposal:
+The following example shows the expected results of this proposal:

 ```
 mysql> use information_schema;